November 21, 2017

 For Nikon, it’s as cheap as slightly under $200 and Canon slightly over $100.
 Links below.

 This is for the hobbyist or person who is just starting out but isn’t needing to pinch pennies.
+And honestly, I’ve contemplated even listing this middle ground for you, because I believe you either need to start in the first category above and LEARN (then invest big), OR invest big and COMIT to learning (then stay with it).
 The best bang for your buck for Nikon would be the crop sensor D7500.
 It’s quality exceeds most budget priced DSLRs (see above).
 For Canon, you might consider the Canon 80D for the same reason.
 However, if you have the extra few hundred dollars, then highly consider your basic full frame as you’ll read below.

 If you know how to use a camera and do not already have a full frame camera, then I highly suggest diving into your first full frame.
 Oh, it’s so fun!

 For Nikon users, the D750 camera body is excellent bang for your buck when making the leap to the full frame.
-We currently use the D810, but unless you’re diving into wedding photography for the long haul, it’s more overkill than what you may need.
+We currently use the Nikon D850, but unless you’re diving into wedding photography for the long haul, it’s more overkill than what you may need.

-For Canon users, the best bang for your buck when making the leap to the full frame would be the Canon 6D.
+For Canon users, the best bang for your buck when making the leap to the full frame would be the Canon 6D Mark II.
 Looking for more?
 The 5D Mark III is designed for advanced photographers and has a wide array of professional features without being overkill.